-The way you organize your web content changes the way users can find it, understand it, and act on it.
-Your content may already be organized logically (well done, you!), but what if it could do more?
-What if the structure itself could make your content more meaningful, more sustainable, and more powerful in helping users reach their goals?
+The way we organize our web content changes the way our users can find it, understand it, and act on it—but how do we ensure that those changes are for the better?
+How can we use the structure of the site itself to make our content more meaningful, more accessible, and more powerful in helping users reach their goals?

 This workshop will discuss how making small (but strategic) changes to the way you organize your content can empower your users.
 We’ll look at real-world examples of how categories, hierarchies, and labels impact information literacy, and you’ll walk away knowing:

 Who should attend: Designers, strategists, copywriters, and anyone else involved in categorizing, tagging, sorting, or presenting information on their sites

 Prerequisites: It will be helpful if you have a basic grounding in content strategy.

 Independent IA/CS Consultant